pontheazahraii/pontheazahraii/README.md

 ### :octocat: About Me

 I'm a passionate [Your Profession/Interests] based in Orange County, California.
-With a background in [Your Relevant Background], I'm constantly exploring and learning in the world of [Your Areas of Interest].
+With a background in Computer Science, I'm constantly exploring and learning in the world of Software Engineering.

 I enjoy tackling complex challenges and finding innovative solutions.
 My curiosity drives me to delve into new technologies and tools, helping me to stay at the forefront of [Relevant Industry/Technology Trends].